Acts Chapter Two

 Acts 2:32

-God has raised this Jesus to life, and we are all witnesses of the fact.
+God raised up this Yeshua!
+And we are all witnesses of it!

 Acts 2:33-35

-Exalted to the right hand of God, he has received from the Father the promised Holy Spirit and has poured out what you now see and hear.
-For David did not ascend to heaven, and yet he said, 'The Lord said to my Lord: "Sit at my right hand until I make your enemies a footstool for your feet.
+"Moreover, he has been exalted to the right hand of God; has received from the Father what he promised, namely, the Ruach HaKodesh; and has poured out this gift, which you are both seeing and hearing.
+For David did not ascend into heaven.
+But he says, 'ADONAI said to my Lord, "Sit at my right hand until I make your enemies a footstool for your feet."'

 Peter continues to contrast Jesus Christ and David in the first part of these verses.
 He explains that Jesus was not only raised from the dead (which is something that happened to others such as Lazarus) but he, unlike King David, ascended into heaven.
 He then goes on to explain that the miracle that the crowd is seeing is caused by Jesus pouring out the Spirit which was foretold in David's quote from the Psalm.
 He then gives further proof by quoting Psalm 110 and basically says that, since David is still in the tomb, he could not have been talking about himself in this quote.
 Therefore, it must be Jesus that King David was referring to.